airborne-commando/OPSEC-OSINT-Tools/README.md

 ***DISCLAIMER***

 I am in no way responsible for any abuse, misuse, or any questionable actions in which someone uses these tools or methods below.
 OSINT is an information-gathering technique that can be used by ANYBODY and on ANYBODY!
+Also I'd like for anyone to be aware that some of the domains (such as exposed.lol) may be expired, if so check the curated list or the other links listed.

 ## Why did I create this?